The Skyvibration Team, who just pioneered a tandem wingsuit jumping programme for non-skydivers, talk to Bruno Passe, of Paramag…

 Which tandem system do you use?

-Knowing that, on a legal level, most of the manufacturers forbid automatically any use which would not fit in the standard tandem practice, we are now using the Touch Tandem System, a harness manufactured by X-Sky.
+Knowing that, on a legal level, most of the manufacturers forbid automatically any use which would not fit in the standard tandem practice, we are now using the Touch Tandem System, a harness manufactured by the French company by X-Sky.

 For all the test jumps, we used GPS to measure the flight speeds.
 The results are that the drogue is pulled between 115 and 120 knots which fits to the standard speeds recommended for the equipment.
 Same during the opening of the main canopy with a speed of 90 knots on trajectory, which provides a soft opening.